The proof of proficiency examination option can be pursued to satisfy college, school, department or program requirements for language study.

 In lieu of an LTI-delivered ACTFL OPI, students may submit certified exam results from member institutions of the Association of Language Testers in Europe.
 These results are rated according to The Common European Framework of Reference.
 Students must achieve a B1 rating for FSI categories 1-3 or an A2 rating for categories 4-5.

-**Please note that Proficiency Examinations are not available for all languages.
+Proficiency examinations are not available for all languages.
 For demonstrating language proficiency in Latin or ancient Greek, please contact the Department of Languages, Literatures, and Cultures.

-***Please contact Scott Sewell for Testing Center availability and scheduling questions: 314-977-2963.
+Please contact Scott Sewell for Testing Center availability and scheduling questions at 314-977-2963.